canonical-ols/snapstore-snap-docs/docs/how-to/integrate-a-dedicated-snap-store.md

 # Integrate a Dedicated Snap Store

-Dedicated Snap Stores can work with Enterprise Stores, with some limitations.
+Enterprise Stores are designed to work with Dedicated Snap Stores, with some limitations.
 Support includes offline and proxy-restricted operations.

 Supported functionality includes:

-* Support for publisher snaps not available in the SaaS Store
+* Synchronisation of credentials and snaps from a Dedicated Snap Store
-* Publication of snaps to the Enterprise Store
+* Publication of snaps directly to the Enterprise Store

 | **How-to guides**                                                               | Get stuff done                                                                             |
 |---------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|